Julia's equation and differential transcendence: Introduction and Main Results

 In this paper, we show that for entire functions we have an even stronger irregularity result.
 To formulate this result we need some terminology: Given a subring $R$ of the ring $\C[[z]]$ of formal power series over $\C$ which is closed under differentiation, we say that $\phi\in \C[[z]]$ is \emph{differentially transcendental over $R$} if $\phi$ does not satisfy a non-trivial polynomial equation in $\phi$ and its derivatives with coefficients from~$R$.
 (Thus ``differentially transcendental'' is synonymous with ``differentially transcendental over~$\C[z]$.'')

 \begin{theorem} Let $f$ be a non-linear entire function of the form~\eqref{1b}.
 Then $\itlog(f)$ is differentially transcendental over the ring of entire functions. \end{theorem}

 Under an additional hypothesis we can even show that $\itlog(f)$ is differentially transcendental over the ring $\C\{z\}$ of power series with positive radius of convergence.
 In order to state this hypothesis, for an entire function $f$ we denote by $\sing(f^{-1})$ the set of singularities of the inverse function of $f$; see~\cite[Section~4.3]{Bergweiler1993} for a discussion of their role in complex dynamics.
-The set $\sing(f^{-1})$ coincides with the set of critical and (finite) asymptotic values of $f$.
+The set $\sing(f^{-1})$ coincides with the set of critical and (finite) asymptotic values of~$f$.
+Here a point $w\in\C$ is called a \emph{critical value} if there exists $\xi\in\C$ such that $f'(\xi)=0$ and $f(\xi)=w$ while $w$ is called an \emph{asymptotic value} if there exists a curve $\gamma\colon [0,1)\to\C$ such that $\gamma(t)\to\infty$ and $f(\gamma(t))\to w$ as $t\to 1$.
 If $f$ is a polynomial, then we only have to consider critical values, since polynomials have no finite asymptotic values.

 The \emph{Speiser class}~${\mathcal S}$ consists of all non-linear entire functions $f$ for which $\sing(f^{-1})$ is finite.
 It plays an important role in complex dynamics; cf.~\cite{Bergweiler1993,Eremenko1992}.

-The maximal domains $U_j$ ($j=1,\dots,p-1$) containing the petals $L_j$ such that $f(U_j)\subseteq U_j$ and $f^n\restrict U_j\to 0$ as $n\to\infty$ are called \emph{Leau domains} of $f$.
+The maximal domains $U_j$ ($j=1,\dots,p-1$) containing the petals $L_j$ such that $f(U_j)\subseteq U_j$ and $f^n\restrict U_j\to 0$ as $n\to\infty$ are called \emph{Leau domains} of~$f$.
 If $z\in U_j$, then $f^n(z)\in L_j$ for large~$n$.
 A classical result of Fatou (see \cite[Theorem~7]{Bergweiler1993} or \cite[Theorem 10.15]{Milnor2006}) says that $U_j\cap\sing(f^{-1})\neq\emptyset$ for all~$j=1,\dots,p-1$.

 \begin{theorem} Let $f\in {\mathcal S}$ be of the form~\eqref{1b}.
 Denote by $U_1,\dots,U_{p-1}$ the associated Leau domains and suppose that

 Then $\itlog(f)$ is differentially transcendental over $\C\{z\}$. \end{theorem}